adamkewley/fo2dat/README.md

 **Note**:
-- This utility will decompresses zlib-compressed files when it can; however, typical Fallout 2 DAT2 files contain erroneous compression flags etc. When `fo2dat` cannot be certain that a file is compressed, it skips decompression
+- This utility will decompresses zlib-compressed files when it can; however, typical Fallout 2 DAT2 files contain erroneous compression flags.
+When `fo2dat` cannot be certain that a file is compressed, it skips decompression
 - Most Fallout2 DAT2 files contain duplicate entries, `fo2dat` skips duplicates as they are encountered (i.e. first instance of an entry is extracted, 2nd does not overwrite)